39 And he came out, and went, as he was wont, to the mount of Olives; and his disciples also followed him.

 So it was after the last supper that Jesus went up to the Mount of Olives in the Garden of Gethsemane to pray and He took with Him three disciples, Peter John and James (whom formed the inner circle).
 And after Jesus retreated to pray, He returned to the three disciples but found them sleeping.
 In Luke Jesus said to them “Rise and Pray” but in Matthew Jesus says ”Watch and Pray” lest you enter into temptation.
 Both words are important.
 Watch and Pray.
 In biblical times a watch means keeping guard for anyone or anything coming, there were four watches at night.
 On modern day clocks this is 6PM – 9PM, 9PM-12AM, 12AM – 03AM, 03AM – 06AM which would be the start of the new day.
 Probably there was still three watches to go, It was expected that the disciples would rotate keeping watch and praying, however they did not listen.
 They were all found to be sleeping.

 Change can come from praying, change in us, and change in others and the world too.
 In this section notice they were sleeping they were not watchful, they didn’t listen to the advice of Jesus our God but if they were praying instead of sleeping they would not be led into temptation, they would be ready and not caught off guard.
+When Jesus prayed a large number of angels came down to minister and strengthen Him, and He was aware of what was happening around Him.
+The Father heard and answered His Son Jesus.
+If we pray in the name of Jesus God will do the same for us, it is the will of God to minister to and strengthen us in the name of Jesus.
+Paul said in Philippians 4:13 “I can do all things through Christ who strengthens me.”
 To pray to God is as easy to do as walking a stones throw.
 It is only a stones throw, is it so hard to walk a stones throw? to take those steps? to give Him our cares, and worship our God and work on our relationship with Him, to keep our focus on Him.
 To seek wisdom to know what we should do and when to do it.
-To seek His Grace and Mercy.
+To seek His Strength, Grace and Mercy.

 And from this point onwards, how things so rapidly change.
 Judas turns up like a thief in the night betraying Jesus and the lives of the disciples would forever change.
 Especially for Simon Peter… Change is within a stones throw, and I believe a big change is coming and it is just a stones throw away… The world is changing and we must be praying, we must be watchful and taking these steps to avoid temptation and we must be seeking the will of God and doing the will of God.
 Again, I wonder is it so hard to walk a stones throw?
 To take those few steps?